olinkirkland/scribbles/public/data/_work-in-progress/brainstorming.md

 - Pearls at first glance, but actually: Human teeth!
 - Creature with antlers - rebirth?
 - A room of clocks on the walls, all stopped at the same time
-- A room of mirrors, all shattered
-- A room of mirrors, all reflecting the same person
 - **Puddle Jumper** (name of a ship)
 - Tomas (person's name)
 - "Its gifts come with a price - and you won't know it's been paid until it's too late."